 Three weeks away from this Human Being?
 Jezzez!
 What will then happen in a year?
-What about the plans I had in mind for my spiritual life and integration?
+The plans I had in mind for my spiritual life and integration?
 What of my french classes and the ripple effect on other plans?
-What of the familiarity I had come to build around this place, these people, this environment?
+And the familiarity I had come to build around this place, these people, this environment?

 I had two days to get prepared and get moving to Abia state.
-Fortunately, I had done most of my shopping days before and I had even packed my box, or at least, done a mock trial of packing and had an estimate of how much luggage I had.
+Fortunately, I had done most of my shopping days before.
+I had even packed my box, or at least, done a mock trial of it.
 I was physically and logistically ready, but, I was not ready to leave, psychologically.

 My father would wake up later to see my message on the family group about my deployment to Abia state.

 He concluded that seeing as all human efforts put into trying to secure my desired state failed, it was most likely God’s will for me to go to Abia state.

 “Would this hold true if I were posted to Taraba, Jalingo, Yobe, Damaturu and the Federal Capital Territory is skipped?”